datanav/docs/technical/hubspot-freshteam.rst

 HubSpot User to Freshteam Employee
 ----------------------------------
-Every HubSpot User will be synchronized with a Freshteam Employee.

-If a matching Freshteam Employee already exists, the HubSpot User will be merged with the existing one.
-If no matching Freshteam Employee is found, a new Freshteam Employee will be created.
+Before any synchronization can take place, a link between a HubSpot User and a Freshteam Employee must be established.

 A HubSpot User will merge with a Freshteam Employee if one of the following property combinations match: